jordanwoodson/streaming-03-rabbitmq/README.md

 1. Modify the docstrings on all your files.
 1. Include your name and the date.
 1. Imports always go at the top, just after the file docstring.
-1. Imports should be one per line - why?
+1. Imports should be one per line - why?, some imports can be nested pointing to modules of packages
 1. Then, define your functions.
 1. Functions are reuable logic blocks.
 1. Everything the function needs comes in through the arguments.
 1. A function may - or may not - return a value.
 1. When we open a connection, we should close the connection.
-1. Which of the 4 files will always close() the connection?
+1. Which of the 4 files will always close() the connection? v2 emit message
 1. Search GitHub for if __name__ == "__main__":
 1. How many hits did you get?
+    over 8000
 1. Learn and understand this common Python idiom.

 ## Reference